demetrioft/ComplexNetworkAnalysis/PITCHME.md

 ﻿
-# Complex network analysis (CNA)
+## Complex network analysis (CNA)
 ---

 **CNA** is the study of complex networks—their structure, properties, and dynamics.
 You can think of CNA as a generalization of social network analysis (SNA) to include non-social networks.

 ---
 ## Basics of networks
+---

 NCA offer Insights on:

-● Important entities: influencers in social network
+-Important entities: influencers in social network
-● Pathfinding: most efficient transport path
+-Pathfinding: most efficient transport path
-● Clustering: finding communities
+-Clustering: finding communities

 ---
 ### Levels of Analysis
+---
 Social network analysis addresses social networks at three levels: microscopic, mesoscopic, and macroscopic.

 - **Microscopic level**, we view a network as an assembly of individual nodes, dyads (pairs of connected nodes; essentially, edges), triads (triples of nodes, connected in a triangular way), and subsets (tightly knit groups of nodes).